Minnesota Travel Guide

 • 13.1.2 Winter storms

 Minnesota is a state in the Midwest of the USA .
-The 12th largest state in the country, it is commonly referred to as the "Land of 10,000 Lakes".
+It is commonly referred to as the "Land of 10,000 Lakes".
 The state is home to many native American reservations, and is a center of Scandinavian culture.
+Combine Minnesota's cultural eccentricities with its beautiful forests and lakes and you have a gem for any tourist in the Midwestern US.

 Regions [ edit ]